 As a Learning Support Department, we strive to ensure every student's needs are accommodated in order for them to fulfil their potential.
 Students with special educational needs and disabilities are regularly consulted to ensure their views are reflected in the provision we make for them.
-All staff in the School are aware of students with a special educational need and detail of their specific needs, to ensure that they are supported to access a broad and balanced curriculum.
+All staff in the School are aware of students with a special educational needs, to ensure that they are supported to access a broad and balanced curriculum.